garden-io/garden/docs/reference/commands.md

     outputs:
       <name>:

-# Alias for `deploys`.
+# Alias for `deploy`.
 A map of all executed Deploys (or Deployments scheduled/attempted) and the Deploy status.
 deployments:
   <Deploy name>:
     # When the service was first deployed by the provider.